digitallinguistics/web-ling-text/README.md

 # web-ling-text

-A web app that converts rich text in linguistics to a more web-friendly format
+A tiny web app that converts rich text prose in linguistics to plain text.